SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/02-Problem.md

 ## Output

-Print the output from each command when issued.
+Print the output of each command when issued.

 If an exception is thrown during any of the commands' execution, print the exception message.